awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

 Parameter Store enforces parameter policies by using asynchronous, periodic scans\.
 After you create a policy, you don't need to perform additional actions to enforce the policy\.
 Parameter Store independently performs the action defined by the policy according to the criteria you specified\.

 **Note**
 Parameter policies are available for parameters that use the advanced tier\.
-For more information, see [About Systems Manager Advanced Parameters](parameter-store-advanced-parameters.md)\.
+For more information, see [About Advanced Parameters](parameter-store-advanced-parameters.md)\.

 A parameter policy is a JSON array, as shown in the following table\.
 You can assign a policy when you create a new advanced parameter, or you can apply a policy by updating a parameter\.
 Parameter Store supports the following types of parameter policies\.